Ocean Jasper Stone from Madagascar

 In crystal healing Ocean Jasper is said to be beneficial for detoxifying, stress, patience, circulation, insomnia, eczema, colds and also for bringing the body into balance.
 This popular lapidary material grades 6½ to 7 on Mohs scale of mineral hardness which makes it quite easy to work with but sadly with it now being almost completely mined out, fine grade stones are becoming increasingly rare.

 The photo at the top of our page was taken in London's Natural History Museum.
-The slabs in our second photo are in the Smithsonian in Washington D.C.
+The ocean jasper stones in our second photo are in the Smithsonian Museum of Natural History, Washington D.C.
 Photos: Stone Mania ©